-When viewing prints next to the display monitor, adjust the brightness level to be similar to the lighting on the printer paper.
+If you are viewing prints next to the display monitor, you can adjust the brightness level to be similar to the lighting on the printer paper.

 Click Finish to complete the wizard.

 The new Full Picture Mode will appear on the Picture Mode panel buttons.